aorwall/SWE-bench-docker/README.md

 ```

 ### Run arbitrary tests on instance
-Run any or all tests in an instance repo and print logs to stadout.
+Run any or all tests in an instance repo and print logs to stdout.

 ```
 python run_instance_tests.py